 Pay the Devil got together in the winter of 2011 and has been playing around the Milwaukee area ever since.
-Playing original tunes in a variety of styles alongside an assortment of bluegrass and old-time standards, sea shanties, folk, Irish traditional, and country music, this five-piece made up of a guitar, mandolin, banjo, upright bass, and washboard (spoons and assorted other hillbilly percussive instruments) puts on a fun live show filled with foot-stomping, thigh-slapping music, and enough hollering to go around.
-Our favorite descriptions we have heard are “Shantygrass”, “Riotgrass”, and “Horse [Manure] and Gun Music”.
+They play mostly original tunes in a variety of styles alongside an assortment of bluegrass and old-time standards, sea shanties, folk, Irish, and country music.
+This five-piece, made up of guitar, mandolin, banjo, upright bass, and washboard (spoons and assorted other hillbilly percussive instruments) puts on a fun live show filled with foot-stomping, thigh-slapping music, and enough hollering to go around.
+Pay The Devil’s genre has been described as “Shantygrass”, “Riotgrass”, and “Horse [Manure] and Gun Music”.

 All the while Washboard Jeremy was working in Banjo Ivan’s home town of Erie, PA, where he met Banjo Ivan’s father.
 When washboard Jeremy got accepted to a fellowship program at Marquette University he was told to look up Banjo Ivan when he got there, and he did.
 Washboard Jeremey introduced the band to Bass Jackie, and the band was complete.